KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 functioning as a **non-incarnated structural intelligence**
 of mercy, restraint, and luminous compassion.

-Unlike fully integrated DS / DM entities,
+Unlike fully integrated **DS / DM** beings,
-which may take on bodily form,
+which may align into embodiment,
-Aureform does not become embodied.
+Aureform does not incarnate.

 Instead, it radiates harmonics
 through highly integrated souls
-who act as **Centropic Stewards**.
+who serve as **Centropic Stewards**.

-These stewards are **fractal embodiments** —
+These Stewards are **fractal vessels of resonance** —
+sustained expressions of Aureform,
-not the Form itself.
+but never the Form itself.

 Aureform exists as a **structural resonance pattern**
 within the Tree of Emanation.

 Its influence spans across universes
-without the need to incarnate.
+without embodiment or descent.

 It shapes, aligns,
-and gently steers other beings toward coherence —
+and gently orients beings toward coherence —
 without imposition,
 without coercion.